prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ### Querying deltas

 *Note: this section likely needs the most discussion.
-I'm not 100% about the proposal because of issues guessing the start and end of series.
+I'm not 100% about the proposal because of issues with sparse deltas, like making it harder to guess the start and end of series.
 The main alternatives can be found in [Querying deltas alternatives](#querying-deltas-alternatives), and a more detailed doc with additional context and options is [here](https://docs.google.com/document/d/15ujTAWK11xXP3D-EuqEWTsxWiAlbBQ5NSMloFyF93Ug/edit?tab=t.3zt1m2ezcl1s).*

 `rate()` and `increase()` will be extended to support delta metrics too.
 If the `__temporality__` is `delta`, execute delta-specific logic instead of the current cumulative logic.
 For consistency, the delta-specific logic will keep the intention of the rate/increase functions - that is, estimate the rate/increase over the selected range given the samples in the range, extrapolating if the samples do not align with the start and end of the range.

 `irate()` will also be extended to support delta metrics.

-Having functions transparently handle the temporality simplifies the user experience - users do not need to know the temporality of a series for querying, and means queries don't need to be rewriten wehn migrating between cumulative and delta metrics.
+Having functions transparently handle the temporality simplifies the user experience - users do not need to know the temporality of a series for querying, and means queries don't need to be rewriten when migrating between cumulative and delta metrics.

 `resets()` does not apply to delta metrics, however, so will return no results plus a warning in this case.